top of page

 Over the course of my research, clear patterns emerged in how people pivot — not just what they pivot to.
 These Pivot Types offer different starting points into the stories.
 You may see yourself in one, several, or discover a path you hadn’t considered.

-Choose your starting point
+Choose your starting point scroll down

 Continuous Contributors – retired from paid work/employment, still contributing